skillz-blockchain/hackathon_poc/README.md

 Every action containing money (Ether) should be executed on the blockchain.

-### Additional steps
+### Optional steps

-You are free to provide a backend who will link public Ethereum addresses to an account (mail, avatar or whatever) so that the platform is a bit more user friendly.
+You are free to provide a backend who will link public Ethereum addresses to an account (mail, profile picture or whatever) so that the platform is a bit more user friendly.
 For example, the user can register / log in using his public key into the platform

 ## Subject